ankurchavda/SparkLearning/README.md

 A dataframe is a distributed collection of data grouped into named columns.
 --------------------------
 61. Why Dataframes and not RDDs?
 The computations are not known to Spark when it happens under an RDD.
 Whether you are performing a join, filter, select or aggregation, Spark only sees it as a lambda expression.
 Even the `Iterator[T]` datatype is not visible to spark.
-That leaves no room for Spark to perform optimizations
+That leaves no room for Spark to perform optimizations.
 --------------------------
 62. Why should you always define your schema upfront when reading a file?

     - You relieve Spark from the onus of inferring data types.

     - You prevent Spark from creating a separate job just to read a large portion of your file to ascertain the schema, which for a large data file can be expensive and time-consuming.

     - You can detect errors early if data doesn’t match the schema.

 --------------------------
 63. Managed vs Unmanaged tables?
-    For a managed table, spark manages both the data and the metadata for the table.
-While for unmanaged data, spark only manages the metadata.
-So for a command like `DROP TABLE` spark will only delete the metadata for the managed table.
+    For a managed table, spark manages both the data in the file store (HDFS, S3, etc.) and the metadata for the table.
+While for unmanaged data, spark only manages the metadata and you manage the data yourself in a external data source such as Cassandra.
+So for a command like `DROP TABLE` spark will only delete the metadata for the unmanaged table.

     Unmanaged tables in Spark can be created like this -